« View All Posts

 Amanda Ringler

-By: Amanda Ringler on October 6th, 2021
+By: Amanda Ringler on September 11th, 2024

 Print/Save as PDF

-Fall is here and if you’re in the northern states, it’s already starting to get pretty cold.
+Fall is here, and if you’re in the northern states, it’s already starting to get pretty cold.

 It doesn’t take any time at all for the winter cold to really set in.
 This cold can be bad news for your marijuana grow room as this space needs a very specific climate and environment.
 If the grow room is too cold, it could destroy your entire crop.